Defence of democracy and neutrality

 Scource: Dictionary of Swiss History (HLS), 2012

 The feudal system was based on the institutionalized Christian belief that political power was given by God.
 It was hierarchical and often might over right.
-The Swiss Confederation on the other hand was more of a system of equal rights, connecting regional and central power of the Eidgenossenschaft with the great European powers of the time.
-This type of foreign policy of a state situated between powers, connecting different cultures, political systems and allowing trade between them, was also in place in the Nasrid Emerite of Granada, the last muslim western European state in Al-Andalus Spain, before it was conquered by the Catholic Monarchs in 1492.
-The rulers were vassals of the Christian rulers to the North and at the same time connected to Muslim North Africa and enforced a tolerant co-existance of Muslims, Jews and Christians.
-The complex alliances of old-time Swiss confederacies included great European powers.
+The Swiss Confederation on the other hand was more of a system of equal rights, connecting regional and central powers of the Eidgenossenschaft with the great European powers of the time.
+This type of foreign policy of a state situated between powers, connecting different cultures, political systems and allowing trade between them, was also in place in the Nasrid Emerite of Granada, the last Muslim western European state in southern Spain, before it was conquered by the Catholic Monarchs in 1492.
+The Sultans of the landmark fortress Alhambra in Granada were vassals of the Christian rulers to the North and at the same time connected to Muslim North Africa.
+Thus, they enforced a tolerant co-existance of Muslims, Jews and Christians.

+The complex alliances of old-time Swiss confederacies between Cantons with peoples of different languages included great European powers.
 Members were aligned to other members and not to the confederacy as a whole.
 The case of the Swiss Confederacy has been brought up just recently in an essay in Foreign Affairs, on how such a concept could be realized for an Israeli-Palestine Confederation.
 This however is a completely different topic and it must be said that in western oriented thought and theory there have been many mistakes made, such as for example the Conderacy of the Southern States during the Civil War (1861-1865).
-Rivalries between the central powers and subordinate government agencies can be and are especially now and also in Switzerland a cause of much harm to democracy.
+Rivalries between the central powers and subordinate government agencies in confederacies can be and are especially now in Switzerland a cause of much harm to democracy and cohesion in society.

 Citizen soldiers and spiritual national defense

 During Enlightment and the movements for freedom and democracy in the 18th and 19th century, the ideal of the Swiss Confederacy was revived in literature, intellectual debates and politics.
 Take as an example the drama William Tell (1804) by Friedrich Schiller (1759-1805).
-During World War II Switzerland was not only prepared for military defence against the fascist dictatorships' armies all around her borders, but also had socalled geistige Landesverteidigung (spiritual national defense), a call to swear in the Swiss peoples to the cause of defending Switzerland and her democracy against totalitarianism from the outside and from within.
+During World War II Switzerland was not only prepared for military defence against the fascist dictatorships' armies all around her borders, but also had socalled geistige Landesverteidigung (spiritual national defense), a call to swear in the Swiss peoples to the cause of defending Switzerland and her democracy against totalitarianism from the outside and from sympathizers of Nazism, miltarism and totalitarianism in politics and economics within the country.
 In this sense, the Swiss Defence Force of citizen soldiers defend the people and their livelihoods and are not the type of militia who fight and stand for the mighty or the military as an organization of itself.
-The concept of spiritual national defense during World War II grounded on the understanding of the totalitarian nature of modern war after World War I and the infiltration of totalitarian ideologies into politics of the nations surrounding Switzerland speaking the same languages as the Swiss: Fascism in Italy and Nationalsocialism in Germany.
-Spiritual national defense was also directed against totalitarianist socialist and communist ideology, which however, was never really present in Switzerland.
-The workers movement and socialdemocracy were integrated into the Swiss political system from after World War I and a general strike in 1918.
-In 1943, Ernst Nobs (1886-1957) became the first socialdemocrat to take office as Swiss Federal Counciler.
-Spiritual national defense was about implementing culural values, taking in diverting political views, rather than propaganda and psychological warfare.
-Spiritual national defense was also rooted in the Swiss culture of liberalism that founded the modern Swiss nation in 1848, as stated in the preamble of the Swiss Federal Constitution today:
+The concept of spiritual national defense during World War II grounded on the understanding of the totalitarian nature of modern war after World War I and the infiltration of totalitarian ideologies into politics of the nations surrounding Switzerland speaking the same languages as the Swiss: Fascism in Italy, Nationalsocialism in Germany and after 1940 Nazi German occupied France.

 "The Swiss People and the Cantons ... resolved to renew their alliance so as to strengthen liberty, democracy, independence and peace in a spirit of solidarity and openess towards the world, determined to live together with mutual consideration and respect for their diversity, concious of their achievements... and in the knowledge that the strength of a people is measured by the wellbeing of their weakest member."